latenitefilms/BRAWToolbox/README.md

 ## Frequently Asked Questions

+### Does BRAW Toolbox work with Sync-N-Link?

+Yes, BRAW Toolbox is compatible with **Sync-N-Link v1.1.4** on the Mac App Store.

+You should use Synchronised Clips in BRAW Toolbox, and it can combine multiple clips with location audio into a multicam.

 ### BRAW Toolbox Workflow Extension doesn't appear in Final Cut Pro?

 Sometimes macOS can be a bit temperamental with System Extensions, including Workflow Extensions.